Umitosan/neural_net_viz/README.md

 # Neural Net Viz

-Visualize neural net activity for debugging and because... data is beautiful!
+Visualize neural net activity because data is beautiful!
+* This project serves as a prototype for viewing and debugging the further development of neural nets

 ![screenshot](images/screenshot1.png)